-U+1F77D GONGGONG
+U+1F77D Gonggong

-U+1F77D was added to Unicode in version 15.0 (2022).
+U+1F77D was added in Unicode version 15.0 in 2022.
 It belongs to the block

 This character is a Other Symbol and is commonly used, that is, in no specific script.